OscarEdem/xau_scalper_package_v4/README.md

 ---

-**XAU Scalper Bridge** is a sophisticated, multi-component algorithmic trading system designed for scalping the XAU/USD (Gold) market.
-It leverages a high-performance Rust backend for complex signal analysis and a robust MQL5 Expert Advisor (EA) for seamless integration with the MetaTrader 5 terminal.
+**XAU Scalper Bridge** is a sophisticated, multi-component algorithmic trading system designed for scalping and swing trading the XAU/USD (Gold) market.
+It leverages a high-performance Rust backend for complex signal analysis, incorporating AI models (LSTM, GBM, Heston) and institutional trading concepts (Smart Money Concepts).

 The core philosophy is to trade **quality over quantity** by waiting for a confluence of technical factors across multiple timeframes before executing a trade.